coowry/choke/README.md

 ### start\_context(atom(), {integer(), integer()}) -> supervisor:startchild\_ret().
-Create the context, the function receive the Id of the context, the first atom(), and receive a tuple, being the first integer element the number of attemps and the second integer the time per attemps.
+Create the context, the function receive the Id of the context, the first atom(), and receive a tuple, being the first integer element the number of attempts and the second integer the time per attempts.

 Examples:
 ```Erlang